Arthur Dee: The philosopher's stone

 The decoded text describes the processing of an alchemical "egg" in an athanor, a slow-burning furnace popular with alchemists.
 Then there must be a wait for the three universal alchemical phases to occur: black, white, and red.
 If all steps are followed correctly, "you will have a truly gold-making elixir by whose benevolence all the misery of poverty is put to flight and those who suffer from any illness will be restored to health," the text states.
-While alchemy has been regarded as pseudoscience for centuries, a number of academics have voiced an interest in attempting to recreate Dee's experiment.

 Death and aftermath

-Arthur Dee, having fathered seven sons and six daughters, died in September or October 1651 and was buried in St George's Church, Tombland, Norwich.
+Arthur Dee, having fathered six sons and six daughters, died in September or October 1651 and was buried in St George's Church, Tombland, Norwich.
 Most of his alchemical manuscripts and books were bequeathed to Sir Thomas Browne.

 In the early 20th century, Rasputin stole a number of Arthur Dee's Russian translations of his father's writings.
 These were later reclaimed by the Romanov family and returned to the Imperial Library in Moscow.